coolwanglu/pdf2htmlEX/README.md

 ## LICENSE

-GPLv2 & GPLv3 Dual licensed
+GPLv2 & GPLv3 for most part, MIT License for share/\*
+Read LICENSE for detail.

 **pdf2htmlEX is totally free, please credit pdf2htmlEX if you use it**
 **Please consider sponsoring it if you use it for commercial purpose**